TIBCOSoftware/snappy-cloudfoundry-service/snappydata-service-broker/README.md

 ## Roadmap

-* Update the service broker when security is fully supported in SnappyData.
+* Update the service broker to support SnappyData security.
+* Add support for a new on demand broker